corda/corda/docs/source/network-bootstrapper.rst

 that comes with the bootstrapper.
 If a different version of Corda is required then simply place that ``corda.jar`` file alongside the configuration files in the directory.

-The directory can also contain CorDapp JARs which will be copied to each node's ``cordapps`` directory.

 You can also have the node directories containing their "node.conf" files already laid out.
 The previous example would be:

 .. sourcecode:: none